+31 (0)6 41218489

 © All photographs, films and other content on this website are the property of Maarten Tromp, unless notified differently.
 You are not allowed to use them without prior written permission of the owner.

 Maarten Tromp (Amsterdam, 1980) graduated at the Royal Academy of Fine Art in The Hague.
 In his photographic series and short films he involves the viewer in his encounters and interactions with others.
-Political and social issues constitute recurring themes in his work, while reflecting on his own position as a photographer and filmmaker and with a very personal approach.
+In the era of self-presentation and mass media he reacts and reflects on the way images shape our existence.
 Currently he is working on his first feature-length film about surveillance.

 His photographic essay made in the streets of Amsterdam East was published as the book 'The neighbour, his ex and the owner of the launderette' (2008) and his series about the Volkskrant building in Amsterdam was published as the book '-1 tot 7' (2012).